carfogoh/Toolkit-with-GenAI/README.md

 # Toolkit-with-GenAI

+                        Go Hello word – Capstone Project Toolkit

 This is a Go Hello World Toolkit, created as part of the Moringa AI Capstone Project.

-Go Hello word – Capstone Project Toolkit

 Welcome to the Go Hello World Toolkit, created as part of the Moringa AI Capstone Project.
 This guide helps beginners learn Go programming language with the support of Generative AI tools.

         Project overview

                 This is a simple, beginner-friendly “Hello World” application built with Go.
-The goal is to learn a new programming language by leveraging AI to: a	Understand syntax and  structure b	Set up a working Go environment c	Compile and run basis Go code d	Document the entire process for other to follow
+The goal is to learn a new programming language by leveraging AI to:

+                a.
+Understand syntax and  structure
+                b.
+Set up a working Go environment
+                c.
+Compile and run basis Go code
+                d.
+Document the entire process for other to follow

         Why Go Language?

                 Go shines because it’s fast, simple, and great at handling concurrency.
 It produces efficient single binaries, has clean and readable syntax, and includes strong built-in tooling, making it ideal for scalable cloud services, APIs, and infrastructure.
                 Quick summary of GO (GoLang) language

                 Go (Golang) is a fast, simple programming language created by Google, designed for building efficient and scalable software.

         What it’s used for:

                 • Backend web services and APIs
                 • Cloud and microservices systems
                 • Command-line tools
-•	Networking and concurrent systems
+                • Networking and concurrent systems Real-world examples:
-Real-world examples:

                 • Docker – container technology
                 • Kubernetes – container orchestration
                 • Terraform – infrastructure as code
                 • Prometheus – monitoring systems

         System requirements

                 Operating System: Windows, MacOS, Linux
                 Processor: 64-bit
                 Tool/Editor required VS code

         Installation instructions (windows example)

         Here’s a clear, step-by-step guide to install Go on Windows

                         Download Go

                         • Go to the official Go website
                         • Download the Windows installer (.msi) for 64-bit Run the installer

                         • Double-click the .msi file
                         • Click Next and accept the default settings
                         • Go will install (usually to C:\Program Files\Go)

                         Verify installation

                         • Open Command Prompt or PowerShell
                         • Run:
                         • go version
-        •	If installed correctly, you’ll see the Go version printed Check environment variables (usually automatic)
+                        • If installed correctly, you’ll see the Go version printed

+                Check environment variables (usually automatic)

                         • GOROOT → Go install location
                         • PATH → includes C:\Program Files\Go\bin

       Test with a simple program (optional)

                 package main
                 import "fmt"
                 func main() {
                         fmt.Println("Hello, Go!")
                 }
                 Run:
                 go run main.go
                 That’s it—Go is ready to use 🚀

         A working code example with comments